pronovic/image-reorder/README.md

   target folder will be created if it does not already exist.

   The copied filenames will get a prefix like "image001__".
 This way, you can sort the images by filename, and they'll have the correct order.
+The file names start with index 1 by default, but you can use --start-index to change this.

   If the clocks on the cameras are not in sync, you may optionally provide a time offset by camera model.
 The configured hours and minutes will be added